aiguohan/aiguohan.github.io/_pages/about.md

 ## Biography
 Aiguo Han is a Research Assistant Professor of the Department of Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign (UIUC).
 He is also a faculty member affiliated with National Center for Supercomputing Applications and Personalized Nutrition Initiative. <br>

 Aiguo's research is centered around ultrasound imaging and machine learning.
-He is particularly interested in quantitative ultrasound imaging, transcranial ultrasound brain imaging, machine learning in ultrasound imaging and diagnostics, ultrasonic wave propagation in biological media, and applications of biomedical ultrasound such as noninvasive liver fat quantification, preterm birth prediction, tumor characterization, cancer diagnosis, and ultrasound neuromodulation. <br>
+He is particularly interested in quantitative ultrasound imaging, transcranial ultrasound brain imaging, machine learning in ultrasound imaging and diagnostics, ultrasonic wave propagation in biological media, and applications of biomedical ultrasound such as noninvasive liver fat quantification, preterm birth prediction, tumor characterization, cancer diagnosis, and neuromodulation. <br>

 He is a member of the The Acoustical Society of America (ASA), member of Institute of Electrical and Electronics Engineers (IEEE), and and elected Fellow of the American Institute of Ultrasound in Medicine (AIUM). <br>